ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   Higher burden on clients to specify template, styling, numeric formatting, etc in JS.
 This is especially burdensome in frameworks like Blazor.
 -   Difficult to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)
 -   Potential cross-app inconsistency if formatting code isn't shared

+### Other number/date/time formatting APIs

+1. Existing SLE applications use the [Angular DatePipe](https://angular.io/api/common/DatePipe).
+This offers similar options to the `Intl.DateTimeFormat` (including locale-specific formatting) but would be a challenge to support in non-Angular applications.
+2. The TC39 ECMAScript standard is working on [a proposal for Temporal](https://github.com/tc39/proposal-temporal), which includes a new [immutable format for representing time](https://tc39.es/proposal-temporal/docs/index.html) and namespace for manipulating it.
+It's in Stage 3 meaning the API isn't expected to change and [polyfills](https://github.com/tc39/proposal-temporal#polyfills) are available.
+3. There are numerous libraries for formatting including the standards-based [Format.js](https://formatjs.io/), the opinionated [moment.js](https://momentjs.com/docs/), and [various successors](https://momentjs.com/docs/#/-project-status/recommendations/).
+We may choose to depend on one in the future to expose additional formatting options but will start with browser APIs as they require no additional dependencies.

 ---